pyeventsourcing/eventsourcing/docs/topics/deployment.rst

 Application object
 ==================

-In general you need one, and only one, instance of your application object in each process.
-If your eventsourcing application object has any policies, for example if is has a persistence policy that will persist events whenever they are published, then constructing more than one instance of the application causes the policy event handlers to be subscribed more than once, so for example more than one attempt will be made to save each event, which won't work.
+In general you want one, and only one, instance of your application class in each process.
+If your eventsourcing application class has any subscriptions to the internal pub-sub mechanism, for example if has a persistence policy that will persist events whenever they are published, then constructing more than one instance of the application will cause the policy event handlers to be subscribed more than once, so for example more than one attempt will be made to save each event, which won't work very well.

-To make sure there is only one instance of your application object in each process, one possible arrangement (see below) is to have a module with two functions and a variable.
+To make sure there is only one instance of your application class in each process, one possible arrangement (see below) is to have a module with two functions and a variable.
 The first function constructs an application object and assigns it to the variable, and can perhaps be